Software-Engineering-Group-UP/RSE-UP/chapters/welcome.md

 //     The kinds of applications they are being asked to support
 //     have shifted from fluid dynamics to data analysis;
 //     this guide will teach them how to build and run data pipelines
-//     so that they can pass those skills on to their users.c
+//     so that they can pass those skills on to their users. -->

 ## What You Will Learn